 That day, while perusing the aisles of the Omaha-based dog store, The Green Spot, an employee pointed out The Honest Kitchen to Amy.
 The human grade quality and minimally-processed ingredients caught Amy’s attention, and since trying their first box of dehydrated dog food from The Honest Kitchen, the Heglin family has stopped their search for the perfect dog food and Roscoe has never been doing better.

 “When we switched Roscoe over to The Honest Kitchen we immediately noticed he wasn’t bloated anymore, he wasn’t gassy ever, and his allergies, the itching of the paws and bad hair, it hasn’t happened since,” said Amy.

 Ray was quick to point out the other benefits that came with Roscoe’s switch to The Honest Kitchen, including the ease of storage and security with a box of dehydrated food versus a 10- pound bag of kibble, as well as the comparable difference and ease of backyard cleanup since Roscoe’s been eating the minimally-processed, whole-food ingredients.

-Roscoe’s current favorite flavor is the whole-grain chicken “Revel” recipe, and although Ray mentioned that the costs for The Honest Kitchen and prescription dog food was comparable, the fret and money he has saved on vet visits is a welcome relief.
+Roscoe’s current favorite flavor is the Whole Grain Chicken Recipe, and although Ray mentioned that the costs for The Honest Kitchen and prescription dog food were comparable, the fret and money he has saved on vet visits were a welcome relief.